ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 * learnt the basic principles of a _hypervisor_ and _hardware assisted_ virtualization
 * learnt how to launch QEMU and how to craft a virtual machine from its vast set of options
 * learnt how to work with VM images
-* learnt how to succesfully launch a headless cloud image and initialize it using `cloud-init`
+* learnt how to successfully launch a headless cloud image and initialize it using `cloud-init`

 In the next chapter, we will proceed to build a multi-machine cluster in preparation for installing Kubernetes on it.